Amirelyasi10/Amirelyasi10/README.md

 - 👋 Hi, I’m Amir elyasi
-- 👀 I’m Interested in working and learning more.
+- 👀 I’m Interested in progress and learning more.
 - 🌱 I’m currently learning programming.
 - 💞️ Interested in building a bright future.